reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

       <artifactId>spring-cloud-starter-aws-jdbc</artifactId>
     </dependency>
 ```
-At runtime, Spring Cloud AWS will pull all the required metadata from AWS RDS DB instance and create a Tomcat JDBC pool with default properties.
-We will further configure this datasource by configuring two set of properties in a resource file `Application.properties`:
+At runtime, Spring Cloud AWS will pull all the required metadata from the AWS RDS DB instance and create a Tomcat JDBC pool with default properties.
+We will further configure this data source by configuring two sets of properties in our resource file named `Application. properties`:

 ```.properties
 cloud.aws.credentials.profile-name=pratikpoc